 Hemp is one of the oldest cultivated crops in history.
 Since the 2014 Farm Bill, State Ag departments and universities have been allowed to research and grow industrial hemp, something that has been prohibited since 1937.
 Finally, in December 2018, the new Farm Bill opened up the opportunity for states to elect their own set of rules regarding commercial hemp cultivation.
 For a list of states allowing hemp cultivation for commercial or research and pilot programs click here.

-Hemp for seed/grain and fiber production is planted in tightly spaced rows, often 6”-7” apart, and grows tall and lean.
+Hemp for grain and fiber production is planted in tightly spaced rows, often 6”-7” apart, and grows tall and lean.
 The seeds are harvested off the top of the plants and the stalks are cut for fibers.
-While hemp grown for high quality CBD production involves much more work and plants spaced farther apart in rows spaced far enough apart to accommodate bushy growth and walking the field to assure no male plants have infiltrated your crop.
+While hemp grown for high quality CBD production involves much more work and plants spaced farther apart, approximately 5 feet, in rows spaced far enough apart to accommodate bushy growth and walking the field to assure no male plants have infiltrated your crop.
+CBD Hemp is usually hand harvested, as well.
 There is a lot more to growing a successful crop than just throwing to seeds out in the field.
 We recommend doing a bit of research before you begin, this will make the entire process seem less overwhelming.

-Irrigating hemp is commonly done using drip tape, as this can be laid out in long, straight rows and is often more economical and keeps the plant leaves dry reducing any disease issues.
+Irrigating hemp is most commonly done using drip tape, as this can be laid out in long, straight rows and is often more economical and keeps the plant leaves dry reducing any disease issues.
+Many drip tape suppliers recommend emitter spacings of 12" - 24" in a low or medium flow rate tape.
 We have had growers using drip tape with 4” up to 60” emitter spacing, depending on the end purpose for the hemp product.
 Each system will be different, which makes the flexibility of drip irrigation appealing.
 You might have an indoor grow operation, a few acres outdoors or many acres.
 Below are links to a couple of our larger drip irrigation kits for small farms.
 Just a quick look at these will give you an idea of what is needed to make a complete system.

 As with all drip irrigation, a little research and planning is involved.
 You will need to consider several factors when planning your system.